dm8tbr/instantspot/README.md

  - hackpad reading and writing to it

 Story backlog:
- - send notification of upcomming pass for previously set coordinates
- - return magnitude of pass and other info
- - find way to get altitude information for lat/lon tuple
- - find way to calculate timezone/dst for lat/lon and return local time
  - set up demo
   - with icq
   - with twitter (dm? or public?)
-  - with text message (sms, through aspsms/swissjabber)
+  - with text message (bi-directional, sms, through aspsms/swissjabber or voipdiscount)
   - with skype
   - with facebook(is there a working transport?)
+  - with phone call, reply with next pass over country where call originated from
+  - with phone call, reply with next pass over location registered for phone number
+ - send notification of upcomming pass for previously set coordinates
+ - return magnitude of pass and other info
+ - find way to get altitude information for lat/lon tuple
+ - find way to calculate timezone/dst for lat/lon and return local time
  - accept other forms of location
   - identify country by phone prefix (SIP gateway)
   - any XEP that would allow to retrieve remote location?